Learning to infer in recurrent biological networks: Discussion

-Some of these details may answer important computational questions.
-For example, how do spiking neurons calculate their gradient with respect to the discriminator when given only its output?
-This problem is equivalent to the credit assignment problem in, for example, reinforcement learning.
-In our case the answer may lie in local microcircuits, and the fact the acetylcholine mediates learning largely through disinhibition \citep{Yaeger2019}.
-Alternatively, due to a connection between backpropagation and variational autoencoders, there is the possibility that the feedforward and feedback connections themselves could be used for the credit assignment problem \citep{Bengio2014}.
+We assume that the brain contains systems for efficiently minimizing objectives represented in neural activity.
+In our implementation, all learning depended on the backpropagation of error.
+Other systems for error minimization may be sufficient for this task.
+Alternatively, due to a connection between backpropagation and variational autoencoders, there is the possibility that the learned feedforward and feedback connections could themselves could be used for the credit assignment problem \citep{Bengio2014, lillicrap2020backpropagation}.